Iodomi/iodomi/README.md

 ### And here are some cool facts about me:
 - Programming languages I know and use are: Python and Java 💪
-- I am currently trying to learn: C, C++ and Lua 🧠
+- I am currently trying to learn: C++, C# and Lua 🧠
 - I am working on projects like: Video games, Game servers, Malware, Applications, Mods, Plugins and etc. 🗃️